-Representatives should attend an application workshop if the applicant is a school or did not receive funding in the last grant cycle.
+Representatives must attend an application workshop if the applicant is a school or did not receive funding in the last grant cycle.
 Attending an application workshop is optional for current grantees unless staff requires that an organization attend.
 Staff recommends that any returning applicant with a new grant writer attend an application workshop.
 At these workshops, United Arts staff will assist applicants with the process by discussing eligibility requirements, grant requirements, and tips on how to submit a competitive application.
 Please review guidelines before attending a workshop.

 Application workshops are held at the United Arts Council office.
 Please register in advance for workshops to [email protected]

 - Non-profit Organization Applicants

 Tuesday, January 23, 2018, 5:00 pm

 - School Applicants

 United Arts staff are available for individual appointments with applicants to review drafts of application materials and to provide feedback.
 Appointments will be held during the month of February in half-hour increments.